 WeAreNoCode Christian Peverelli is big on empathy and building it into the NoCode curriculum.
 Learn how he does that here.

 Here's the good news for scaling an online learning business: Learning in this capacity is now the norm rather than the exception.
 That means more people are online seeking out solutions and outcomes and the courses that help better their lives.

-“These last couple of years have really opened people's eyes to what technology can do and how effective you can actually teach using technology.
-When CorpU was starting to build its early course catalog, most of the feedback we got from early customers was ‘You can't do this as well through technology as we can do it in the classroom or in a residential setting.’
-Our response was ‘Well, help us understand how you measured the impact of what you were doing in the classroom.’”
+“These last couple of years have really opened people's eyes to what education technology company can do and how effective you can actually teach using technology.
+When CorpU was starting to build its early course catalog, most of the feedback we got from early customers was ‘You can't do this as well through technology as we can do it in the classroom or in a residential setting.'
+Our response was ‘Well, help us understand how you measured the impact of what you were doing in the classroom.'”

 Spoiler alert: Sitting eight or more hours in a classroom isn't conducive to learning, either.